SKKU-COMPASSLAB/compasslab/content/members/yongho_lee/index.md

     telephone: "+82-31-299-4658"  # TODO: phone number (if you don't want to upload your phone number, comment or remove this line!)
     email:     "jhyn205@skku.edu"  # TODO: school email address (if you don't want to upload your email address, comment or remove this line!)

-    profile_image: yongholee.jpg  # TODO: put the filename of the profile image here
+    profile_image: yongho_lee.jpeg  # TODO: put the filename of the profile image here

     interests: [   # TODO: fill out your research interests "Computer Architecture",